 Legislators also reacted to efforts by some school boards to eliminate "release time" programs in which schools cease all educational activities while children leave the premises for religious instruction, riding in a so-called "Bible Bus."
 After the Harrisonburg School Board voted to abolish its release time program in order to give students more opportunities for academic endeavors -- and after Staunton nearly did the same -- legislators promised to take action.
-SB 1318 sought to protect release time programs and instead allowing parents to make such decisions.
+SB 1318 sought to protect release time programs by removing from school boards the authority to initiate or eliminate such programs and instead allowing parents to make such decisions.
 Introduced in the Senate, the bill failed to gain enough support to make it out of committee.